Fulnek: Administrative division

+Etymology

+The origin of the name is uncertain.
+It could be derived from the German words Pfuhl ('swamp') or faul ('putrid') according to its location near slow-flowing watercourse.
+In the oldest documents, the name appeared as Vulneck.

 Geography

 Fulnek is located about 14 km north of Nový Jičín and 25 km southwest of Ostrava.
 It lies in the hilly landscape of the Nízký Jeseník range.
 The highest point is at 555 m above sea level.
 The town is situated at the confluence of the streams of Husí potok and Gručovka.